 During Leicester Business Festival, we launched the ERDF PA4 (low-carbon) call, for a total of £6 million for low-carbon and green innovations.
-The launch of the call at Leicester Business Festival 2018 impact.
+The launch of the call at Leicester Business Festival 2018 leveraged our captive audience and maximised our impact.
 Funding under PA1 is now fully committed.